My Teenage Girl: Episode 6 (January 2, 2022)

 The episode starts with the "talented" team from the previous episode performing.
 After the team's performance, the results for the team were announced with feedback from the mentors.
 Following the performances by grades 2 and 3, the final results for both groups were announced with Grade 2 ranking third.
 Grade 3 ranked fourth in the third mission and faced elimination.
-According to the rules, the contestant in the losing group with the least votes from the viewers would be eliminated.
-Park Hyo-lim was eliminated from the show for receiving the least votes from the viewers.
+According to the rules, the contestant in the losing group with the fewest votes from the viewers would be eliminated.
+Park Hyo-lim was eliminated from the show for receiving the fewest votes from the viewers.

 Following Park Hyo-lim's elimination, grades 1 and 4 performed, but were assigned the same concepts as grades 2 and 3 and divided into teams.
 The team choosing the "pretty" concept performs Iz*One's "La Vie en Rose".
 The team choosing the "competent" concept performs CL's "Hello Ladies".
 The team choosing the "talented" concept performs Hyuna's "I'm Not Cool".
 Each team formed by grades 1 and 4 performed with results after each performance.
 Following the performances by grades 1 and 4, the final results for both groups were announced with Grade 1 ranking first and taking the second spot in the forming group.
 Grade 4 ranked second in the third mission and faced elimination.
-Kim Da-som was eliminated from the show for receiving the least votes from the viewers.
+Kim Da-som was eliminated from the show for receiving the fewest votes from the viewers.
 The episode ends with Yoon Kyun-sang announcing the fourth mission known as the "Position Battle".